 This article applies to: Email for Faculty and Staff

-Microsoft is rolling out Focused Inbox, a feature that separates your inbox into two tabs: Focused and Other.
-It learns to identify your more important messages and puts them in Focused.
+Microsoft now offers Focused Inbox, a feature that separates your inbox into two tabs: Focused and Other.
+It learns to identify your more important messages and prioritizes them in Focused.
 This feature replaces Clutter.

 If you check your email on more than one device, you WILL have access to all your messages on every device, even though they may be divided between Focused and Other Inboxes on one device, and all contained in your single Inbox on another device.

 For more details, view Microsoft's Focused Inbox for Outlook page.